 Human Immunodeficiency Virus (HIV): While it may sound scary, HIV is more manageable than ever before.
 Through early detection and proper treatment, persons living with HIV can anticipate an average life expectancy (78.94 years for Americans).
 With proper treatment of HIV many people become “undetectable” which means the risk of transmission is extremely low.
 Learn more about HIV here.

 Unable to find HIV testing services near you?
-You may be eligible for a free at-home test.
+You may be eligible for a free HIV Self-Test.
 Fill out a short survey here to see if you qualify!

 Pre-exposure prophylaxis (PrEP): Sometimes called the “birth control of HIV”, PrEP is a highly effective bio-medical way to prevention acquiring HIV.
 Eligibility for PrEP involves various tests, ranging from STD’s and HIV to Viral Hepatitis.
 It’s important you have a provider with whom you’re comfortable discussing your sex behaviors when considering starting PrEP.
 We’re building a referral list right now, but in the meantime, learn more about PrEP here.